mozilla/common-voice-global-sprint/_articles/contributing.md

 * Unfortunately we can’t have Wikimedia articles yet.
 So do not copy paste from there.
 * Two great resources to look into are: [Common Crawl](https://commoncrawl.org/) and [Open Subtitles](https://www.opensubtitles.org/).
 If you find any similar collection in your local language, that’s great!
 Do share with us on [our slack channel](https://common-voice-slack-invite.herokuapp.com/) so we can distribute it to the rest of the volunteers.

-### Localizing Common Voice
-Also note, it would be good to check if the language you are interested in is already being localized for the website.
-Check here: [https://pontoon.mozilla.org/projects/common-voice/](https://pontoon.mozilla.org/projects/common-voice/)

-If it’s not being localized, please help us localize it!
-Email [mhenretty@mozilla.com](mailto:mhenretty@mozilla.com) to add your language to Common Voice, and help translate it.

 </div>